How To Become A Dermatologist: A Step-by-Step Guide

 Cosmetic Dermatology

-When you think of dermatology, the image that comes to mind is probably that of a cosmetic dermatologist.
+When you think of dermatology, the image that comes to mind is probably that of a co.
 These are the doctors who treat cosmetic skin concerns like acne, wrinkles, and other surface issues.
-Many people who wonder how to become a dermatologist start their education with this subspecialty as their goal.
+Many people who wonder how to become a dermatologist start their education with this subspecialty as their goal. smetic dermatologist

 Cosmetic dermatology also provides services like Botox injections, dermabrasion, liposuction, and laser treatments.
 If you have a passion for making people look and feel their best in their skin, then this may be a career path for you to consider.